mitcovfn/chessclient/README.md

 # Chess on Java SWING

+###Main features:

+- Play online with other players
+- Play offline with AI